excsn/rzmq/core/README.md

 [![License: MPL-2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)
 [![crates.io](https://img.shields.io/crates/v/rzmq.svg)](https://crates.io/crates/rzmq)

 `rzmq` is an asynchronous, cpu/memory efficient, pure-Rust implementation of ZeroMQ (ØMQ) messaging patterns, built on top of the [Tokio](https://tokio.rs/) runtime.
+First to leverage io-uring in ZeroMQ ecosystem.

+**A key design goal and unique demonstrated capability of `rzmq` is achieving efficient, exceptional performance on Linux with simultaneous use of `io_uring` alongside Tokio.**

 It provides a familiar ZeroMQ-style API within the Rust async ecosystem, **strives for wire-level interoperability with `libzmq` and other ZeroMQ implementations for core patterns and ZMTP 3.1 using NULL, PLAIN and CURVE security and transparently negotiates down to ZMTP 2.0 for legacy peers (older `libzmq` 3.0–3.2).**

-**A key design goal and unique demonstrated capability of `rzmq` is achieving efficient, exceptional performance on Linux with simultaneous use of `io_uring` alongside Tokio.**

 ## Performance Highlights